Empress Matilda was born Adelaide, the daughter of King Henry I

 1139 (after September)

-Supported by Robert of Gloucester, Matilda quickly gained control of the south-west of England
+Matilda remained at Arundel while her half brother, Robert of Gloucester, marched west and gained control of the south-west of England.

 1141 (2nd February)

 Matilda and Stephen fought a decisive battle at Lincoln.
-Stephen was captured and held prisoner by Matilda who declared herself Queen of England.
+Stephen was captured and held prisoner at Bristol Castle.
+Matilda declared herself rightful Queen of England.

 1141 (2nd March)

 Matilda met with the Bishop of Winchester, Stephen’s brother, Henry of Blois.
-Henry and his brother had disagreed on the ruling of the country and so Henry gave his support to Matilda.
+The Bishop had disagreed with his brother over the rule of England and gave his support to Matilda.

 1141 (3rd March)

-Matilda was given a formal welcome to Winchester and handed the keys to the treasury.
+Matilda was given a formal welcome at Winchester and handed the keys to the treasury.

 Matilda went to Oxford before going on to London.